Quality Inn & Suites

 Originally The Millard Library, it was established in 1952, and it wasn't until 1971 that it became one of the Omaha Public Libraries.
 Now triple the size of the original library, the expansion has made it more popular and facilitated with modern amenities.
 The Omaha Public Library - Millard Branch has a computer system with the internet for children and teens as well as adults.
 The library, like other Omaha Public Libraries, conducts events such as the Summer and Fall Flower Arranging and Brown Bag Lunch with Joy Johnson.
 Do contact the library for details and to find out how you can be a part of their events.

 Omaha's largest water park and ride complex features a variety of games and activities.
 Take a ride down the Typhoon water slides, float around in the Lazy River, or ride the waves of the Motion Ocean.
 Land-lovers may choose to zip around the go-cart track, ride the state's only roller coaster, or enjoy a classic ride on the Carousel.
 Fun Plex offers many other attractions to please any member of the family, big or small.
-See website or call for admission prices and other information.

 The St. Michael Lutheran Church is one of the most beautiful and oldest surviving religious landmark in Omaha.
 Not only does it symbolize a higher power but also beauty.
 Other than its aesthetic attributes, this church is also a place that welcomes any and everyone who wants to devote a bit of their time for peace and prayers.
 Thus, if you are looking for a bit of serenity, a visit to the St. Michael Lutheran Church would do you good.
 For further details, do visit their website.